chetana348/NLP-Project/Multiplication/README.md

 Install the required packages using `pip install -r requirements.txt`.

-Customize `train.py` based on your requirements and edit the following lines:
+Customize `Train and Test.ipynb` based on your requirements and edit the following lines:

-* Edit `gpus=` to the number of GPUs on your machine.
+* Edit `devices=` to the number of GPUs on your machine.
 * Edit `batch_size=` (16 is the default) to fit the memory size of your GPU.
 * Adjust `accumulate_grad_batches=` (8 is the default) accordingly to control the effective batch size.
 It was observed that larger batch sizes train faster and more stable.
 * Optional argument is `resume_from_checkpoint` to resume training from a previous checkpoint.
 PyTorch Lightning should automatically save checkpoints during training.
 * Also adjust the hyperparameters in `main.py` as needed.

-Then run `python train.py` It takes around 100 epochs (10000000 samples) to converge, at which point it should reach 100% accuracy.
+Then run the training cell.
+It takes around 100 epochs (10000000 samples) to converge, at which point it should reach 100% accuracy.

 ## Testing

-Edit test.py to the path of your model or pre-trained model (best_model. kept).
+Edit the testing cell of `Train and Test.ipynb` to the path of your model or pre-trained model (best_model. kept).

-Run `python test.py` and give it prompts in the format of `xxxxx*xxxxx;`.
+Give it prompts in the format of `xxxxx*xxxxx;`.
 The first digit must not be zero.
 For example: `12345*54321;`.

 ## Algorithm